marleeeeeey/cpp_notes/2024-09-10_1558_Profiling_Stuff.md

   - Backtraces
   - Other Notes

-## Mathieu Ropert - The Basics of Profiling - CppCon 2021
+## Mathieu Ropert - The Basics of Profiling, CppCon 2021

 - https://www.youtube.com/watch?v=dToaepIXW4s
 - Here's how I found what was slow